 Jewels for the Women's Suffrage Movement

-The colors chosen to represent the political movement were green, white and violet, symbolizing the party’s core message: Green- “Give” White - “Women” - Violet- “Votes” and were paired together in jewelry often containing peridot, pearls, and amethyst.
-The suffragette's dedication to a fashionable and feminine style remained an important part of the group's identity, partly to off-set the common misconception that the group was peopled by unladylike troublemakers.
-The elegant suffrage jewelry became an integral part of WSPU members' representing themselves, communicating their message without words as an aim to grow the movement and further their cause.
-As both the Suffragette movement and the jewelry itself gained public momentum, the successful London-based jeweler Mappin & Webb dedicated their entire 1908 holiday catalog to the popular tri-color baubles.
+The colors chosen to represent the political movement were green, white and violet, symbolizing the party’s core message: Green- “Give” White - “Women” - Violet- “Votes” and were paired together in Suffragette jewelry often containing peridot, pearls, and amethyst.
+The suffragette's dedication to a fashionable and feminine style remained an important part of the group's identity, partly to offset the common misconception that the group was populated by unladylike troublemakers.
+The elegant suffragette jewelry became an integral part of WSPU members' representing themselves, communicating their message without words as an aim to grow the movement and further their cause.
+As both the Suffragette movement and the fine jewelry itself gained public momentum, the successful London-based jeweler Mappin & Webb dedicated their entire 1908 holiday catalog to the popular tri-color baubles.

 A major breakthrough came for the women's movement during the first world war.
 Although organized WSPU marches and protests ceased at the outbreak of war, as the able-bodied men of Britain were sent to fight, ordinary American women began to perform many traditionally male jobs.
 This phenomenon shifted public perception of women’s abilities, and helped to propel the women's suffrage movement towards it goal.
 In 1918, many women over 30 were granted the right to vote, and in 1928 all American women over 21 were granted the right to vote, on equal terms as men.

-If you are searching for an antique piece of jewelry that is both stunning and meaningful, consider starting your search with our collection of jewelry from the suffrage movement.
-Whether you're looking for a beautiful pendant, brooch, or engagement ring, our selection offers a variety of unique pieces for every kind of woman.
+If you are searching for an antique jewelry piece that is both stunning and meaningful, consider starting your search with our collection of Edwardian era jewelry from the women suffrage movement.
+Whether you're looking for a beautiful pendant, antique brooch, or engagement ring, our selection offers a variety of unique pieces for every kind of woman.